-States as of the effective date of this Act, if, on such date, they were residents of an island of the Trust Territory of the Pacific Islands or other territory over which the United States exercises rights of sovereignty:

-- (1) All inhabitants of the islands of the Trust Territory of the Pacific Islands on July 18, 1947, including those temporarily absent from the islands of the Trust Territory of the Pacific Islands on that date, who were residents of the Trust Territory of the Pacific Islands, who after that date continued to reside in the islands of the Trust Territory of the Pacific Islands or other territory over which the United States exercises sovereignty, and who have taken no affirmative steps to preserve or acquire foreign nationality; and - (2) All persons born in the islands of the Trust Territory of the Pacific Islands who resided in the islands of the Trust Territory of the Pacific Islands on July 18, 1947, including those temporarily absent from the islands of the Trust Territory of the Pacific Islands on that date, who after that date continued to reside in the islands of the Trust Territory of the Pacific Islands or other territory over which the United States exercises sovereignty, and who have taken no affirmative steps to preserve or acquire foreign nationality. - (b) All persons born or naturalized in the islands of the Trust Territory of the Pacific Islands on or after July 18, 1947,
+- SEC.
+321. (a) The following persons, and their children born after July 18, 1947, are hereby declared to be citizens of the United States as of the effective date of this Act, if, on such date, they were residents of an island of the Trust Territory of the Pacific Islands or other territory over which the United States exercises rights of sovereignty: - (1) All inhabitants of the islands of the Trust Territory of the Pacific Islands on July 18, 1947, including those temporarily absent from the islands of the Trust Territory of the Pacific Islands on that date, who were residents of the Trust Territory of the Pacific Islands, who after that date continued to reside in the islands of the Trust Territory of the Pacific Islands or other territory over which the United States exercises sovereignty, and who have taken no affirmative steps to preserve or acquire foreign nationality; and - (2) All persons born in the islands of the Trust Territory of the Pacific Islands who resided in the islands of the Trust Territory of the Pacific Islands on July 18, 1947, including those temporarily absent from the islands of the Trust Territory of the Pacific Islands on that date, who after that date continued to reside in the islands of the Trust Territory of the Pacific Islands or other territory over which the United States exercises sovereignty, and who have taken no affirmative steps to preserve or acquire foreign nationality.

-(whether before or after the effective date of this Act) who are subject to the jurisdiction of the United States, are declared to be citizens of the United States except in the case of any person born after the effective date of this Act, who has taken affirmative steps to preserve or acquire foreign nationality.

-(c) Any person herein before described who is a citizen or national of a country other than the United States and desires to retain his present political status shall make a declaration under oath of such desire prior to two years after the effective date of this Act, said declaration to be in form and executed in the manner prescribed by regulations.
+- (b) All persons born or naturalized in the islands of the Trust before or after the effective date of this Act) who are subject to the jurisdiction of the United States and who have not taken affirmative steps to preserve or acquire foreign nationality, are declared to be citizens of the United States. - (c) Any person hereinbefore described who is a citizen or national of a country other than the United States and desired to retain his present political status shall make a declaration under oath of such desire prior to two years after the effective date of this Act, said declaration to be in form and executed in the manner prescribed by regulations.
 From and after the making of such a declaration any such person shall be held not to be a citizen or national of the United States by virtue of this section.